determines what colors you see at that point.

 If the sun is overhead and you spray a homemade rainbow-halo around yourself, the main halo is 45 degrees below the horizon line and second halo is 15 degrees distance from the main halo, 30 degrees below the horizon line.

 The same ratio works for the real rainbow above the horizon line.
 Use the main rainbow's perpendicular drop line as the protracted zero angle, the second rainbow is at a 45 degree closer angle to you, polarized and reversed.
 Your viewing angle compresses the distance to 7 1/2 degrees.
 This is an unpolarized zone.

 The second rainbow is reversed and less bright because we're seeing the rainbows polarized version at it's weakest end.

 A rainbow moves with you, as can be seen when your plane's shadow on the clouds has a rainbow around it, or you drive in your car.

-One particularly beautiful rainbow is called the "King's Rainbow" I've seen here on Maui.
+One particularly beautiful rainbow is called the "King's Rainbow" I've seen it here on Maui.
 Because we're on an island, the sun can be at eye level on the horizon line.
-The sun on the horizon line will put the rainbow directly overhead and off to the sides of you, 90 degrees from you to the sun.
+The sun on the horizon line will put the rainbow directly overhead and it could be off to the side of you, 90 degrees from you to the sun.
 Looking to the rainbow touching the earth it appears to go straight up, no curve, straight up.
 The King's Rainbow.

 What is the closest you have ever driven into a rainbow?
 I think I saw the color orange as I drove into the rain.